 - Break the Haughty: From the moment Josh shows up at the office, Paul is constantly outshone and often winds up looking foolish.
 What makes it better is that Josh is so naive that he's not even aware of how much his actions infuriate Paul.

-- The Eighties: The era the movie was set in.
+- The '80s: The era the movie was set and made in.